French TV group M6 partners with Snapchat - NewsBreak

 French TV group M6 partners with Snapchat

-PARIS (Reuters) - French TV group M6 has set up a partnership with Snap Inc's messaging app Snapchat to make extracts of its programmes available on the social media group's platform, it said on Thursday.
+PARIS, Sept 30 (Reuters) - French TV group M6 has set up a partnership with Snap Inc's (SNAP.N) messaging app Snapchat to make extracts of its programmes available on the social media group's platform, it said on Thursday.

 The broadcaster's content will be available via the Discover tab of the app, becoming the first French TV group to link up with Snapchat, M6 said.